guille/guille.github.io/content/posts/cdc-aggregations.md

 > Bottled Water implements CDC for PostgreSQL using an API that decodes the write-ahead log, Maxwell and Debezium do something similar for MySQL by parsing the binlog

 Unfortunately, {{< sidenote "Bottled Water" >}}
 It turns out Martin also wrote Bottled Water.
-Interestingly, he wrote a <a target="_blank" class="external-link"  href="https://www.confluent.io/blog/bottled-water-real-time-integration-of-postgresql-and-kafka/">blog post announcing it</a> that is a near-perfect introduction to the pattern we're addressing here
+Interestingly, he wrote a <a target="_blank" class="external-link"  href="https://www.confluent.io/blog/bottled-water-real-time-integration-of-postgresql-and-kafka/">blog post announcing it</a> that is a near-perfect introduction to the pattern we're implementing here
 {{< /sidenote >}}
 is no longer maintained, but their README points out that Debezium now also supports CDC in Postgres.
 So Debezium it is.